Pinoy Big Brother: Game shows

 Due to the show's popularity, a game show segment was launched by the network and was called Pinoy Big Brother: Yes or No. It was one which uses the board game format and uses questions related to the show as well as ABS-CBN's other primetime soap operas.
 The show was hosted by Mariel Rodriguez and it promised to give a daily studio contestant up to twenty-five thousand pesos.
 After a week as a segment of the show, it became a separate early afternoon game show on October 24, 2005.
 This show was terminated after the first season ended.

 Another popular game show segment was launched during the first season of Pinoy Big Brother and was called What's the Word?
 That's the Word!.
 It was a raffle show hosted by Mariel Rodriguez and aired during commercial breaks at primetime telecast.
 At first, it started as a trivia game show for Pinoy Big Brother, and then later, it was extended as a trivia game show for the whole Primetime block.
 The show continued even after Pinoy Big Brother's first-year run ended.
 It later returned as the promotion What's the Word?
 Guess the Word!
 This time, however, the promotion is by Smart Communications and it is separate from Pinoy Big Brother.

 Talk show

 The popularity of the show and its former housemates spawned another show called Pinoy Big Brother Buzz, hosted by actress Anne Curtis, gossip reporter AJ Dee, and comedian Pokwang.
 Like its parent show The Buzz, the show tackles events and goings-on inside the house, the controversy surrounding the show, and the latest gossip about the housemates who were already evicted.
-The show was cancelled during the run of the Celebrity Edition.
+The show was cancelled during the run of the Celebrity Edition to make way for the romantic anthology Your Song.